 A woman of empowerment

-Christina Laskowski is a strategic advisor, seasoned boutique investment banker and active non-profit volunteer among many talents.
+Christina Laskowski is a strategic advisor, a seasoned boutique investment banker, and an active non-profit volunteer among many talents.
 She is known as someone who brings vision, experience, and creativity to her work with start-ups.
 She has an organized approach to business development and investor relations while helping companies build traction.

 She also believes in Women empowerment as she was a regional board and finance committee member of Women’s Initiative for Self Employment, a non-profit focused on transitioning women from welfare to self-employment.
 She is indeed a unique individual with the Filipina Women Network recognizing her as one of the “100 Most Influential Filipinas” in the United States.

 With a degree in Finance from the University of San Francisco, Christina now serves as a strategic advisor and management consultant to consumer and technology companies.
 Her clients range from young emerging growth companies to brands such as Levi Strauss & Co. and PayPal.
 She has served as an M&A advisor to Plug & Play Tech Center and as a Mentor to Fashion Technology Accelerator at NEST (now GSV).
 Her approach to working with clients is similar to her approach developed working as a boutique investment and M&A banker where she helped growth companies raise more than $2.0 billion.
 Her differentiated analytical approach stems from her first role as one of the founding members of the branded consumer research team at Hambrecht & Quist.

 Start-up ecosystems in the Philippines